 How to Host an Awesome Summertime Soirée on the Patio

 If there is one drawback to summertime though it is this: multiple outdoor party invitations - often on the same day.
-There are backyard BBQ’s, wine tastings, beach luncheons, outdoor movie nights and the like.
-I never want to offend hardworking hosts by leaving their party just to catch another one.
+There are backyard BBQ’s, wine tastings, family field trips, beach luncheons, outdoor movie nights and the like.
+I never want to offend hardworking hosts by leaving their dinner party just to catch another one.
 So that got me thinking.
 What if my readers and I could crash a bunch of parties at once - but do it virtually?
 Thus the #SummerPartyCrashTour was born.

 Affiliate links may be included in this post.
 This means that should you purchase a linked product, I may receive a small commission, but at no additional cost to you.
 To read my full disclosure click here.

 I also hope you’ve had a chance to visit the other ladies in this Summer Party Crash Tour.
 If not, no worries.
 I’ll be sure to include the full list at the end of this post.
 Trust me they’re all awesome and each have something I KNOW you’d love to see.

 You may recall the above space from my very first participation in the One Room Challenge.
 Here is where I can enjoy nature, a cup of tea, a great book or bonding with friends.
 It’s also the perfect spot for al fresco dining.

 Believe it or not, as I was photographing this space for this virtual party there was one torrential rain storm after another!
 Yet I was still able to create something for you that I think is special and outside of the routine backyard get-together.
 Here's the shortlist of a few things you might want to include in your next deck or patio party.

 5 Easy Steps to an Unforgettable Outdoor Dinner Party